ayoolaolafenwa/PixelLib/README.md

 ```
   Inference Time: 10.02seconds
 ```
-The total time taken to perform semantic segmentation on the image was 10.02 seconds.
+It took 10.02 seconds to run semantic segmentation on the image.

 This xception model is trained with pascalvoc dataset with 20 common object categories.